 In the early 1990's, Chelmsford Museum's activities were being expanded and Sandford Mill was used as a store for industrial artefacts.
 Then under the guidance of Dr Geoff Bowles and with assistance from the Friends of Chelmsford Museums and others, many of the industrial artefacts were put on display.
 Educational facilities were added and Sandford Mill then became known as Chelmsford's Industrial Museum and Science Education Centre.

 The primary function of museums is the preservation and storage of artefacts but equally important is their contribution to education, in conjunction with schools.
-This activity has been intensely developed at Sandford Mill Science Education Centre where there is hands-on emphasis on science and engineering, but with one unfortunate limitation, the lack of heating.
-This means that educational activities at the Mill are limited to the period between early spring and late autumn during which time there are two school parties per day.
+This activity was intensely developed at Sandford Mill Science Education Centre where there was hands-on emphasis on science and engineering, but with one unfortunate limitation, the lack of heating.
+This means that educational activities at the Mill were limited to the period between early spring and late autumn during which time there were two school parties per day.

-The Engine House, the Barn and the River Pumphouse are used for Museum and educational purposes.
+The Engine House, the Barn and the River Pumphouse have been used for Museum and educational purposes.
 The remaining buildings and parts of the site are used by other Council Departments.

 The Engine House is used to display artefacts from many of Chelmsford's former industries.
 The largest exhibit is the First World War Army Hut which was used by Marconi engineers for experimental and development work from 1919 until 1960.
 The first regular radio entertainment broadcasts were made from this hut from 1922 until 1923.
 The call sign for the broadcasting station was 2MT (Two Emma Toc).
 The hut contains an interactive display on its unique broadcasting story and it is also used in the teaching Science for Schools teaching sessions.
 The Engine House also houses the largest collection of Marconi manufactured equipment in the country.
 There are also displays which include electric motors and generators made by Cromptons, radio valves made by EEV, bearings made by Hoffmanns, iron work made by Christy and Norris and agricultural machinery made in Chelmsford.
 On the mezzanine floor there is a working Television Studio using old Marconi Television Cameras and other equipment.
 A manually operated fire pump and old bicycles are also on show.
 There are also experiments to demonstrate friction and levers.
 A small outhouse displays many of the blacksmith's tools from the forge at High Easter.

 The Barn houses a vintage farm tractor, farm carts and farm machinery, all of which were either made or used in Chelmsford.
-At the far end of the Barn is a classroom which is used for the Science for Schools teaching sessions.
-There are also experiments to demonstrate the properties of friction, light and sound.
+At the far end of the Barn is a classroom which has been used in the past for the Science for Schools teaching sessions.

 Back to Top